 It freed her in a way she didn’t know she was previously held captive.

 Her head said to take it slow, her body wanted to throw herself in his arms.
 Every time she took a single look at him her body warmed up.
 She craved his touch, the way he always held her hand as they walked, or took her arm, or the way he opened doors for her and placed his hand on the small of her back and she went through.
 Each touch magnetizing herself to him, despite her brain fighting to remain distant and objective.

 She hated leaving him at the door when he walked her home.
 She wanted to let him in and share herself with him, but she knew he would be appalled; she certainly didn’t want to explain herself.
 She also didn’t want to fall asleep with him.
 Not that she didn’t want to be wrapped in his arms infinitely, but she didn’t want to humiliate herself by screaming like a school girl during one of her nightmares.
 They had reared back up, and she felt utterly out of control as to when they would appear or when they would give her reprieve.

-He returned up the stairs and guided her out the door.
+She watched as he returned up the stairs and guided her out the door.
 Just his hand on the small of her back, escorting her to the sidewalk sent a shiver of anticipation through her body.
 She couldn’t imagine getting through an entire meal without wanting to rip his clothes off and drag him back to his cave to have her way with him.

 Hand in hand they walked the few short blocks to his house.
 Her ankle was much better, and it was much easier to navigate the dips of the sidewalk at this slower pace.
 She wasn’t sure what he had in mind, but when they reached his house, he set the water to boil, placed the meatballs in the oven, and gathered the ingredients for the pasta sauce.
 She sent him off to the shower, wishing she could join him, but instead dutifully attended to the intricacies of perfecting her pasta sauce.